Wellness: Exemption Scenarios

 Students who are 25 or older at the date of matriculation are exempt from the wellness education requirement but may enroll in any course if interested.

 Students participating in the Institute's Intercollegiate Athletic programs will be granted wellness course credit for the season(s) of participation.
 Wellness Education encourages student athletes to enroll in wellness courses that are different from their intercollegiate experience to ensure full engagement in a variety of leisure time pursuits and cross training.

 No credit is granted for intramural sports participation.

 A medical excuse may exempt a student from the graduation requirement.
 The exemption will be granted only by a college Dean, Academic Advisor or the Director, Wellness Education, Michelle Schrouder.
-One copy of the medical excuse (signed physician's memo) should be filed with the Wellness Instructional Program (Student Life Center) and the other copy taken to the student's academic department.
+One copy of the medical excuse (signed physician's memo) should be filed with the Wellness Education Program (Student Life Center Main Office) and the other copy taken to the student's academic department.